opentelekomcloud-infra/attention-list/planning/user_stories.md

 al pull request list timeout

-### User Story: Old Pull Requests
-A user runs the tool to list all Pull Requests older then a particular age.

-al pull request list older <age>

 ### User Story: Not existing Repositories required by metadata
 A user runs the tool to list all not existing repositories which are required by metadata (vgl. metadata/services.yaml with github / gitea).